oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 `Edm.NavigationPropertyPath`, `Edm.AnyPropertyPath`, or `Edm.ModelElementPath`.
 Its argument is a [model path](#PathExpressions) with the following
 restriction:
-- A non-null path MUST resolve to a model element whose type is an entity type, or a collection of entity types, e.g. a navigation property.
+- A non-null path MUST end with a [navigation property](#NavigationProperty) or a term cast to a term whose type is an entity type or a collection of entity types.

 The value of the navigation property path expression is the path itself, not the entitiy or collection of entities identified by the path.